 All standard level and higher-level students complete a common core under the central unifying theme of "people, power and politics".
 This consists of four core units:

 - Human rights

 All standard level and higher-level students also undertake an engagement activity through which they study a political issue of interest experientially.
 Students complement their experiential learning with more theoretical perspectives from research and submit a written report summarising their investigation.

 Higher-level students also examine two contemporary global political challenges, through a case studies approach.

-For more information on global politics, please familiarize yourself with global politics guide available on the global politics page on the PRC (accessed via My IB).
+For more information on global politics, please familiarize yourself with global politics guide available on the global politics page on the programme resource centre.

 Learn more about global politics in a DP workshop for teachers.